Even if you’re not a gourmet chef, there’s a good chance you have a bottle of apple cider vinegar sitting on your pantry shelf right now.

 - Support cognitive function and brain health

 There’s no limit to how you can use it.
-Anywhere you enjoy the flavors of ginger and turmeric, my Apple Cider Vinegar works perfectly, without adding significant calories or sugars.
+Anywhere you enjoy the flavors of ginger and turmeric, our KETO CIDER™ works perfectly, without adding significant calories or sugars.

-My Organic Apple Cider Vinegar with Ginger and Turmeric is available in two flavors – Sweet and Spicy – to give you control over its spiciness.
+Our MITOMIX™ KETO CIDER™ – Organic Apple Cider Vinegar with Ginger and Turmeric is available in three flavors – Sweet, Spicy and Blueberry.

-Both contain a small amount of organic honey to counter apple cider vinegar’s tartness.
-For an extra kick, choose Spicy with organic habanero pepper!
+All three contain a small amount of organic honey to counter apple cider vinegar’s tartness.
+For an extra kick, choose MITOMIX™ KETO CIDER™ - Organic Spicy Apple Cider Vinegar with Ginger, Turmeric & Habanero Pepper.

-With my Organic Apple Cider Vinegar with Ginger and Turmeric, it’s easy to add apple cider vinegar to your routine.
+With our MITOMIX™ KETO CIDER™ in Sweet, Spicy or Blueberry, it’s easy to add apple cider vinegar to your routine.

-Already blended with organic honey and with its extra thermogenic ingredients, ginger and turmeric (and habanero pepper if you choose “Spicy”), you have everything you need for exceptional support for your metabolism, digestion, and more.
+Already blended with organic honey, and with its extra thermogenic ingredients, ginger and turmeric (and habanero pepper if you choose “Spicy”), you have everything you need for exceptional support for your metabolism, digestion, mitochondrial health and more.

-It’s just one more way for you to take control of your health!
+It’s just one more way for you to Take Control of Your Health™.